openwdl/wdl/versions/1.0/SPEC.md

 ||`+`|`Int`|`Int`||
 ||`!`|`Boolean`|`Boolean`||

+For finite numeric operands `a` and `b`, where `b` is not equal to zero, the `%` operator evaluates to `a - (q * b)`, where `q` is the exact mathematical quotient `a / b` truncated toward zero to an integer.
+This equation defines the result without requiring its intermediate values to be representable by WDL types.
+The result is either zero or has the same sign as `a`, and its magnitude is less than the magnitude of `b`.
+For example, `5.5 % 2.0` evaluates to `1.5`, whereas `-5.5 % 2.0` evaluates to `-1.5`.
+Evaluating `%` with a right-hand operand equal to zero, including floating-point negative zero, results in an error.

 #### If then else

 This is an operator that takes three arguments, a condition expression, an if-true expression and an if-false expression.
 The condition is always evaluated.
 If the condition is true then the if-true value is evaluated and returned.
 If the condition is false, the if-false expression is evaluated and returned.
 The return type of the if-then-else should be the same, regardless of which side is evaluated or runtime problems might occur.